giorgossykas/Fingerprint-Recognition/README.md

 - register.py : Function to save a new users' name and fingerprint embedding into the database.
 It is to be completed when an actual application will be deployed.
 - orientation_and_cropping.py : Contains all the classes and functions for the first step of the image processing.
 - image_enhancement.py : Contains all classes and functions to process the output image of "orientation_and_cropping.py" to make it look like a contact-based fingerprint.
 - minutiae_extraction.py : Classes and functions to extract the minutiae features of a fingerprint(output of "image_enhancement.py") and compare them to another.
-Tis script is   not used in the "main.py".
-This is because the results of the CNN were much better than tose of the minutiae.
-However using the class Evaluator from      "evaluation_and_testing.py" you can calculate the number of matched minutiae points between two images or even draw the ROC curve.
-Changing the parameter showResult to True in   the extract_minutiae_features method will display the minutiae.
 - evaluation_testing.py : Contains all the necessary methods to display and evaluate the results.
 - main.py : This is the script that through the users' input can run everything, ROC, process display, registering and matching.
+The ROC curve will help to choose the
+  appropriate threshold for the matching comparisons.

 - Fingerprint_env.yml contains all the necessary packages and dependancies to run the main.py.
 - fingerprint_train.yml contains all the necessary packages and dependancies to train the network.